 Rehearsal and performance of standard symphonic orchestra repertoire.
 Enrollment is by audition.
 (One credit optional, may be repeated for a maximum of four credits)

 Studies music, lyrics, texts written for European and American stage.
 Focuses on opera and the mature musical.
 Includes participation in/ observation of Wheelock Family Theatre musical production.
 General Education: Creativity and the Arts.
 Intermediate.

-Examines African-American music over 200 years, with emphasis on the impact of African rhythm and instrumentation on African- American music.
+Examines the music of black Americans over 200 years, with emphasis on the impact of African rhythm and instrumentation on African- American music.
 Genres include jazz, spirituals, ragtime, big bands, bebop and rap music.
 Places music in context of social, historical, cultural, and political realities of African- American life.
 General Education: Perspectives on Diversity and Creativity and the Arts or Historical Perspectives.
 Intermediate.